sosuisen/git-documentdb/docs-api/git-documentdb.collection.update.md

 ## Remarks

-- Throws DocumentNotFoundError if the document does not exist.
+- Throws DocumentNotFoundError if a specified document does not exist.
 It might be better to use put() instead of update().

 - The saved file path is `${GitDocumentDB#workingDir}/${Collection#collectionPath}/${jsonDoc._id}.json` .